KCOR-CD: Subchannels

-The station's digital signal is multiplexed:

 Analog-to-digital conversion

-KNIC-CA was allowed to continue broadcasting its analog signal following February 18, 2009, which was the end of the digital TV conversion period for full-service stations, since it is a licensed low-power Class A station and has certain interference protection rights.
+KNIC-CA was allowed to continue broadcasting its analog signal following June 12, 2009, which was the end of the digital TV conversion period for full-service stations, since it is a licensed low-power Class A station and has certain interference protection rights.

-After the 2016–2017 FCC TV spectrum auction, KNIC-CD will need to move from RF channel 34 to RF channel 27 for testing starting in April 2019.
-The switch is to be complete by June 21, 2019.
+After the 2016–2017 FCC TV spectrum auction, KNIC-CD moved from RF channel 34 to RF channel 27 for testing in April 2019.
+The switch was completed in June 2019.